Wieslauterbahn: Route

 The line branches off from the Landau-Rohrbach line at Hinterweidenthal Ost station.
 Immediately after the exit points, it is owned by AVG.
-Initially, the railroad line, which loses height in this area, runs parallel to the main line and the B10 federal highway before crossing under the latter and reaching the settlement area of the local community of Hinterweidenthal.
+Initially, the railway, which loses height in this area, runs parallel to the main line and the B10 federal highway before crossing under the latter and reaching the settlement area of the local community of Hinterweidenthal.
 From there, it follows the eponymous Wieslauter, which it crosses several times along with some of its tributaries.
 Federal highway 427 runs almost parallel to it until Dahn, where there are sidings and a former siding to a nearby former tank farm.

 The line then passes the ruins of Neudahn Castle; the Moosbachtal stop is located in this area.
 The Jungfernsprung is located near Dahn station.
 After the Busenberg-Schindhard stop, there is a major right-hand bend; the valley becomes increasingly wider there.
-After around 15 kilometers, it reaches the terminus at Bundenthal-Rumbach.
+After around 15 kilometres, it reaches the terminus at Bundenthal-Rumbach.